aureji/aureji/README.md

 - 👋 Hi, I’m @aureji, or you can just call me Auri.
-- 👀 I’m interested in astrology and science.
-Just kidding.
-Building the next-gen social media is my goal.
+- 👀 I’m interested in building the next-gen social media is my goal.
 - 🌱 I’m currently learning CS50, and programming in general.
 - 💞️ I’m looking to collaborate on coding social media projects.
 - 📫 How to reach me by justinji*at*protonmail.com